JDelton5/dfa-minimization-tool/README.md

 # dfa-minimization-tool
-DFA minimization tool created as a final project COT 4210 (Automata Thry/Formal Languages).
+DFA minimization tool created as a final project for COT 4210 (Automata Thry/Formal Languages).